mroth/bootslap/README.md

 ### Boostrap script

-For an absolute pristine new Mac, it should be possible to just clone the repo and then run `bootstrap.sh`.
+For an absolute pristine new Mac, it should be possible to just clone the repo and then run `bootslap.sh`.
 This will install XCode Command Line Dev Tools, Homebrew, Ansible, and then run all the playbooks.
+You can even do it without cloning the repo first (useful since MacOSX still doesn't have git by default):

+    curl -sL http://git.io/wdjLOw > /tmp/bootslap; bash /tmp/bootslap

 Be sure to stick around for first minute or two so you can give Ansible your sudo password when it starts running playbooks.